 Can you offer any advice when it comes to finding a East Dulwich conveyancing practice to carry out our lease extension conveyancing?

 When appointing a property lawyer for your lease extension (regardless if they are a East Dulwich conveyancing practice) it is essential that they be familiar with the legislation and specialises in this area of work.
 We suggest that you speak with two or three firms including non East Dulwich conveyancing practices prior to instructing a firm.
 Where the conveyancing practice is ALEP accredited then that’s a bonus.
 The following questions might be of use:

 Can they put you in touch with clients in East Dulwich who can give a testimonial?

 I have tried to negotiate informally with with my landlord for a lease extension without getting anywhere.
 Can the Leasehold Valuation Tribunal adjudicate on such issues?
 Can you recommend a East Dulwich conveyancing firm to act on my behalf?

-in cases where there is a missing landlord or where there is dispute about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the Leasehold Valuation Tribunal to judgment on the amount due.
+in cases where there is a absentee landlord or if there is disagreement about what the lease extension should cost, under the relevant legislation you can apply to the Leasehold Valuation Tribunal to arrive at the premium.

-An example of a Lease Extension case for a East Dulwich residence is Flat 1 40-42 Ewelme Road in August 2012. the Tribunal assessed the premium for the lease extension in the sum of £11,800 This case was in relation to 1 flat.
-The unexpired lease term was 61.81 years.
+An example of a Lease Extension decision for a East Dulwich residence is Flat 1 40-42 Ewelme Road in August 2012. the Tribunal assessed the premium for the lease extension in the sum of £11,800 This case related to 1 flat.
+The unexpired residue of the current lease was 61.81 years.